MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 > kind of looks like a little Tie Fighter from Star Wars.
 Click on it and then make sure your settings match the
 > settings in the image below.
 > ![Add Constraints](./assets/add_constraints.png)
 > Using this popup, you are setting *constraints* on the *Table View*.
-In this case you are telling *Auto Layout*
+You are telling *Auto Layout*
 > to make sure that your *Table View* takes up the whole screen by pinning all sides to `0`.
-You do want your
+Since you do want your
-> *Table View* to take up the whole screen, so this is perfect.
+> *Table View* to take up the whole screen, this is perfect.

-Your view should now look like this:
+Your view in the editor should now look like this:
 ![Added Table](./assets/added_table.png)

 Go ahead and run your project and check that your app now looks like the below image when it loads: